[Originally published: Jan. 29, 2020. Updated: May 20, 2022]

 Near the beginning of the pandemic, public health experts directed their efforts toward "flattening the curve."
 If you mapped the number of COVID-19 cases over time, the expectation was that it would peak at some point—on a graph this peak would mirror a surge in patients (which could overwhelm hospitals and health care providers).
 Flattening the curve would mean there would be fewer patients during that period, and hospitals would be better able to manage the demands of patients who are sick with COVID-19 and other illnesses.

-But last November/December as winter approached, a steady increase in cases in the U.S. was becoming what some described as a third wave (or, maybe, a third peak), if not a continuation of a single wave that started in the spring and never stopped.
+But toward the end of 2020, a steady increase in cases in the U.S. was becoming what some described as a third wave (or, maybe, a third peak), if not a continuation of a single wave that started in the spring and never stopped.
 As cold weather drove more people indoors, many government officials around the country halted some of the plans they had to reopen, implementing new restrictions that included curfews, limiting the number of people who could gather indoors, and establishing mask mandates.

 The idea is that if enough people are protected either because they have had the disease or they’ve been vaccinated, herd immunity will start to protect even those people who have not been infected.
 While the timeline for herd (or population) immunity is still uncertain, researchers believe we will likely not reach it any time soon.
-And experts are concerned that outbreaks of the Delta variant could affect overall progress.
+As was seen with the highly contagious Delta variant, which became the predominant virus during the summer of 2021, experts are now concerned that outbreaks of the Omicron variant—the current predominant virus—could affect overall progress.

 3. Infection prevention is key

-Information on where to get the vaccine, including which sites have doses available, is available through a CDC tool called VaccineFinder.
+Information on where to get the vaccine is available on Vaccines.gov.

 There are other things you can and should continue to do to protect yourself.
 The CDC recommends the following preventive actions for anyone who has not been vaccinated: